tylerthomasallen/docs/src/pages/apps/v2event.md

 We're standardizing the way you track "classes" of events.
 For example: all events related to a customer purchasing are bucketed into a "purchase" class of data items, and all events related to users interacting with your in-app content are linked to a "content" class of data items.

-Below are examples of the kinds of events you'll likely be interested in tracking. , and we'll show you the way to track through our SDKs.
+Below are examples of the kinds of events you'll likely be interested in tracking, and we'll show you the way to track through our SDKs.

 ## Prerequisites